Sciss/LucreEvent/README.md

 ## requirements / installation

-LucreEvent builds with sbt 0.12 against Scala 2.9.2.
+LucreEvent builds with sbt 0.12 against Scala 2.10 (default) and 2.9.2.
 It depends on [LucreSTM](https://github.com/Sciss/LucreSTM) which should be automatically found by sbt.

 ## linking

 The following dependency is necessary:

-    resolvers += "Oracle Repository" at "http://download.oracle.com/maven"

-    "de.sciss" %% "lucreevent" % "1.4.+"
+    "de.sciss" %% "lucreevent" % "1.6.+"

 ## documentation